Geliladawit/Geliladawit/README.md

 ## Hi there!
 I'm Gelila Dawit👋

-A Backend Developer.
+Backend Developer | Software Engineering Student | A2SVian

 ---

 ### 🌟 About Me
-- 🏫 I'm a 4th year Software Engineering student at BahirDar University | A2SVian.
+- 🎓 5th-year Software Engineering student at Bahir Dar University
-- 👩‍💼 Intern at Africa to Silicon Valley(A2SV)
+- 🚀 A2SVian, backed by Google
-- 🔭 I’m currently working on **backend web development** projects.
+- 🔭 Currently exploring Mobile App Development with Flutter
-- 🌱 Learning Go and building telegram bots.
+- ⚙️ Passionate about AI, Data Structures, and Algorithms
-- 💬 Ask me about Django
+- 💬 Ask me about Django, Go, or RESTful APIs
 ---

 ### 🛠️ Skills & Tools